Burleigh Waters

 The level of general health in Burleigh Waters is notably higher than the national average with prevalence of common health conditions low among the general population and nearer the nation's average across older, at risk cohorts

-Burleigh Waters shows better health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Burleigh Waters shows better-than-average health outcomes based on AreaSearch's evaluation of mortality rates and chronic condition prevalence.

-The prevalence of common health conditions is low among its general population but closer to the national average for older, at-risk cohorts.
-Approximately 54% (~8,277 people) have private health cover, which is relatively high.
-The most prevalent medical conditions are arthritis (affecting 8.6%) and mental health issues (6.6%).
-Around 71.3% of residents report having no medical ailments, compared to 67.6% in Regional Qld.
+The prevalence of common health conditions is low among the general population but nears the national average for older, at-risk cohorts.
+Private health cover is found to be relatively high, with approximately 54% (~8,315 people) of the total population having it.
+The most prevalent medical conditions are arthritis and mental health issues, affecting 8.6% and 6.6% of residents respectively.
+A higher proportion, 71.3%, report being completely free from medical ailments compared to Regional Qld's 67.6%.
 Working-age residents have low chronic condition prevalence.
-About 19.2% (~2,932 people) are aged 65 and over, lower than the 20.4% in Regional Qld.
-While health outcomes among seniors are above average, they rank lower nationally compared to the broader population.
+The area has 19.5% (2,991 people) of its population aged 65 and over.
+While health outcomes among seniors are above average, they rank lower nationally than those of the broader population.

 Frequently Asked Questions - Health